-At the completion of the clinical work with each placement client, a report will need to be submitted to MIP and their respective supervisor within a six week timeframe.
+At the completion of the clinical work with each placement client, a report will need to be submitted to MIP and the trainee's supervisor and trainer within a six week timeframe.

-Therefore, if the trainee over the period of 2 years has 4 different clients, 4 reports must be written.
-Two copies of each, one for MIP and one for their respective supervisor.
+If the trainee over the period of 2 years has 4 different clients, 4 reports must be written.
+Three copies of each, one for MIP and one for the supervisor and trainer.